User738git/MENT2K/README.md

 ## Installation

-Navigate to the project folder in Thunar after extracting it, and then right-click in an empty area.
+Navigate to the project folder in Thunar after extracting and downloading it, and then right-click in an empty area.

 Click on "Open Terminal Here" and write this into the terminal that pops up: